 Once you submit the application, we set up a checklist for you in the application portal.
-You can check the status of your application and receipt of the recommendations, transcripts and scores.
+You can check the status of your application and receipt of the recommendations, transcripts and supporting documents.
 Please allow the Admissions office time to process documents and for items to appear as completed on your checklist, particularly during our busy admissions season.
 Please do not worry if an item is not checked off on your checklist; if any materials are missing from your file, we will contact you in early February.

 Yes!
 Bishop’s seeks to attract talented students from diverse socio-economic backgrounds.
 Financial assistance is need-based, not based on a student’s academic, athletic or artistic ability.
 More information on the financial aid application and process can be found here.